 Bonus impact: Oftentimes, these post-qualification presentations include additional stakeholders that haven’t been as involved with you or your solution until now.
 By framing your pitch in the context of the business problems they’re looking to solve, you’ll promote a more frictionless sales cycle by making new participants comfortable with your approach from the outset.

-Here’s what I mean: Suppose you’ve established that you have a well-differentiated solution that’s a great fit for the problem your customer is looking to solve.
+For example, suppose you’ve established that you have a well-differentiated solution that’s a great fit for the problem your customer is looking to solve.
 A new full-size SUV, for example, for your client: a family of five with three young children who told you they hated the thought of getting a minivan.
-Over the course of the sales cycle, you established that the family preferred your particular SUV not only because it was the most safe and stylish on the market, but it was uniquely able to fit three carseats across the back row (key for them).
+Over the course of the sales cycle, you established that the family preferred your particular SUV not only because it was the safest and stylish on the market, but it was uniquely able to fit three car seats across the back row (key for them).
 You were also able to structure the payments to fit within their monthly budget.
-Then, in the final stages, the buyer comes back referencing competitive pressures from another manufactuer offering a similar vehicle.
+Then, in the final stages, the buyer comes back referencing competitive pressures from another manufacturer offering a similar vehicle.

-This tactic works especially well in the face of the dreaded “do nothing” option sales people so frequently see.
+This tactic works especially well in the face of the dreaded “do nothing” option salespeople so frequently see.
 You’ve positioned a great solution with a compelling ROI when the customer comes back and tells you they’ve decided to hold off and do nothing.
-“Hey, no problem, but help me understand…you shared some key business challenges we can help you address with a compelling ROI and the key stakeholders seemed to agree.
+“Hey, no problem, but if you don’t mind me asking.
+We’ve been talking about helping you address these problems and put together a compelling business case.
 What changed?”